zzzDavid/cs6120-a7/README.md

 ```

 ### Run the Pass
-Compile the program with clang, and during compilation, run the pass
+Compile the program with clang and run the pass
 ```
-clang -Xclang -load -Xclang ./llvm-pass-skeleton/build/skeleton/libSkeletonPass.so main.cc
+clang -Xclang -load -Xclang ./llvm-pass-skeleton/build/skeleton/libSkeletonPass.so your_file.cc
 ```
 There will be an `a.out` executable in the current directory.